 Applying for an EIN

 If you haven’t applied for your EIN, you’ll need to do get that ball rolling before the IRS mails your Form CP 575.
 Applying for an EIN is a simple matter, and can be done in several ways.
 Traditionally, businesses submit a Form SS-4, which discloses the business name, individuals responsible for its operation, its location and type of business.
-If you want to speed up the application process, you may apply for an EIN using the IRS’s online application system or by calling (800) 829-4933.
+If you want to speed up the application process, you may apply for an EIN using the IRS’s online application system or if you are an international applicant, you can call 267-941-1099.

 Video of the Day